zrnkemiki/PlanetsManager/README.md

 # PlanetsManager

 Application uses PostgreSQL DBMS.

 To start the application create datebase called: "planetsManagerDB";

-If needed change the port on which db is running; Default set to localhost:5432
+If needed change the port on which db is running; Default set to localhost:5432;
+Default password 1234;

 IMPORTANT!!!